etherfi-protocol/etherfi-avs-operator-CLI/README.md

 3. Register the operator contract with lagrange ZK Coprocessor

            ./avs-cli lagrangeZK register --registration-input lagrangeZK-input.json

            // submit resulting output as a gnosis TX via AVS admin gnosis

----

-# Lagrange State Committees

-## Operator Flow

-1. Generate a new BLS and ECSDA key via the lagrange tooling https://docs.lagrange.dev/state-committees/run-node/commands
-2. Run the following command and send the output to the ether.fi team via `restaking@ether.fi`

-           ./avs-cli lagrangeSC prepare-registration --operator-id {operator_id} --bls-keystore {path_to_keystore} --bls-password {encryption_password} --signer-address {address_of_generated_ecdsa_key}

-3. Wait for confirmation from the ether.fi team that your registration is complete
-4. Proceed to run the lagrange state committee node software

-## Ether.fi Admin Flow

-1. Recieve prepared registration json file from target node operator
-2. Ensure target operator contract is whitelisted by lagrange team (Whitelisting was requested for operators 1-12)
-3. Register the operator contract with lagrange state committees

-           ./avs-cli lagrangeSC register --registration-input lagrangeSC-input.json

-           // submit resulting output as a gnosis TX via AVS admin gnosis

-4. Subscribe the operator to target chains so that the operator can recieve workloads

-           ./avs-cli lagrangeSC subscribe --registration-input lagrangeSC-input.json

-           // submit resulting output as a gnosis TX via AVS admin gnosis